DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration-revisited/index.md

 ```

 Here, you are basically taking the window of our SwiftUI hierarchy, and changing the
 background of the root view to transparent.

-Does that work?
+But does that even work?

 {{< image src="working-example.jpg" >}}

 It **works**!

 Wait... the cube is supposed to stop spinning when there is a touch event...

-Touch events... aren't... **forwarded**.
+Touch events aren't forwarded to the Unity view!

-Fortunately, I found a **clean** way to do all of that.
-At least, the solution
+Fortunately, there might be a **clean** way to do all of that.
-looks elegant (or good enough) to me to be satisfied.
 Let's have a look together!

 ## SwiftUI + Unity: Solution

 To sum up our issues:
-* The SwiftUI `UIHostingView` isn't transparent by default
+* The `UIHostingController` view isn't transparent by default
 * Events aren't sent to the Unity window

-To fix those issues, we will need to generate our own `UIHostingView` and to
+To fix those issues, we will need to generate our own `UIHostingController` and to
 add it to a custom `UIWindow` instance.
-We will override the [hitTest](https://developer.apple.com/documentation/uikit/uiview/1622469-hittest) method of the window to allow events to go through and reach the Unity window.
+We will override the [hitTest](https://developer.apple.com/documentation/uikit/uiview/1622469-hittest) method of the UI window to allow events to go through it to reach the Unity window.

-In order to easily customize the window, we will bring back... the `AppDelegate` and `SceneDelegate`!
+In order to easily customize the window, we will bring back the `AppDelegate` and `SceneDelegate`!

 ### UIKit Lifecycle

-The idea is to modify the `SceneDelegate` class in order to customize the `UIHostingView` that makes
+The idea is to modify the `SceneDelegate` class in to create the `UIHostingController` that makes
 the bridge between `UIKit` and `SwiftUI`.

 #### Delete previous 'main' entry point